openstack-archive/fuel-specs/specs/8.0/major-plugin-upgrade.rst

 * System tests should be created to verify upgrading of a major plugin version on environments
 * Manual testing should be executed according to the UI use cases steps
+* Existing UI auto test for the Plugins tab should be updated to test plugis upgrade.
 * Manual testing should be executed according to the CLI use cases steps

 Acceptance criteria